harukins/harukins.github.io/_pages/about.md

 ## Recent News
 ### August 13, 2021: Paper published in IJRR
-Our [journal submission]({% link _publications/2021_ijrr.md %}) on fast, approximate belief space planning in continuous spaces have been published in the International Journal of Robotics Research.
+Our [journal submission]({% link _publications/2021_ijrr.md %}) on fast, approximate belief space planning in continuous spaces has been published in the International Journal of Robotics Research.
 Check out my recent [tweet](https://twitter.com/imp_aa/status/1435480980760846341) for a quick summary.

 ### July 22, 2021: Doctoral thesis defense